Blockitus/discontinued-crafting-ccip/README.md

 cast send <CCIP_TOKEN_SENDER_ADDRESS> --rpc-url ethereumSepolia --private-key=$PRIVATE_KEY "transferTokensPaylinkToken(uint64,address,address,uint256)" 14767482510784806043 <RECEIVER_ADDRESS> 0xFd57b4ddBf88a4e07fF4e34C487b99af2Fe82a05 1000000000000000
 ```

-AWSOME!!!
-Now you have the hash of the transaction in your cli, you can get it and place into the [chainlink-ccip-explorer](https://ccip.chain.link/) to monitor the state of your transaction.
+AWESOME!!!
+Now you have the hash of the transaction in your CLI, you can paste it into the [Chainlink-CCIP-Explorer](https://ccip.chain.link/) to monitor the state of your transaction.

-### CONGRATULATIONS :) you had passed the Transfer Token between Chains journey
+### CCONGRATULATIONS!
+You have completed the Transfer Token between Chains journey.

 ### My own tech

 If you don't want to walk through the process of building the system (NOT RECOMMENDED, BECAUSE YOU HAVE TO LIVE YOUR OWN EXPERIENCE) and the only thing you want is to test the process of sending tokens through the Land, I'll provide you with the CCIPTokenSender address of my smart contract deployed on Sepolia.
-You could change the destination chain selctor if you want to test something different.
-Please let me know what do you did.
+You could change the destination chain selector if you want to test something different.
+Please let me know what you did.

 **CCIPTokenSender_INTO_SEPOLIA**